-Some Scratch Live controls on the GUI have additional functionality assigned to ctrl-click.
+Some Scratch Live screen controls have additional functionality assigned to ctrl-click.
 You can assign ctrl-click functionality to a MIDI control, alongside the normal functionality.
 For example, ctrl-click on the INT mode pitch slider returns pitch to zero.
 To assign this to MIDI control, enter MIDI assign mode, ctrl-click on the slider, and then assign one of the pads to it.
 When you press the pad, pitch goes to 0.